Join our Programs

 Looking for ways to get involved with IJPC?
 We have many exciting events planned over the next few months.
 Be sure to visit the events page to find out more about how you can connect with us and other Cincinnatians who are passionate about peace and justice.

-Due to COVID-19, it is unclear when IJPC staff and interns will be returning to the office and how much work we will be able to provide for interns this fall.
-For this reason, we have not set an application deadline and will be considering applications on a rolling basis and will make decisions when we feel that we have enough information and foresight to do so.
+We are currently accepting applications for Spring 2021.
+Due to COVID-19, it is unclear when IJPC staff and interns will be returning to the office and how much work we will be able to provide for interns.
+For this reason, we have not set an application deadline and will be considering applications and scheduling interviews on a rolling basis and will make decisions when we feel that we have enough information and foresight to do so.

 If you have questions about your application, please email Hayley@IJPCcincinnati.org.